skip navigation

 Explorers have been mapping the land forms under the south pole.

-*The land forms have been being mapped.
-(This rather complicated word from is simplified to present perfect or present progressive.)
+(This complex word from is simplified to present perfect or present progressive.)

 The land forms have been mapped. have been being is just too complicated to use!